ionescu007/winipt/README.md

 ## Caveat

 As per my previous note on existing drivers being of PoC-level quality, this repository is also a PoC and all of the libraries and tool presented here are provided with zero guarantees on their functionality, and no support (I will, however, strive to address PRs and other helpful comments!).
-Please do not ship commercial/enteprise/paid products using this library -- I am sure Microsoft and Intel will eventually ship an official set of APIs or SDK for such purposes.
+Please do not ship commercial/enterprise/paid products using this library -- I am sure Microsoft and Intel will eventually ship an official set of APIs or SDK for such purposes.

 ## References

-The official specification of Intel Processor Trace is available from [Intel](https://software.intel.com/en-us/blogs/2013/09/18/processor-tracing) and shoudl be perused if this is your first time learning about this technology.
+The official specification of Intel Processor Trace is available from [Intel](https://software.intel.com/en-us/blogs/2013/09/18/processor-tracing) and should be perused if this is your first time learning about this technology.

 For some highly recommended reading on potential applications to security, I suggest reading the following presentations from Richard Johnson & Andrea Alevi: [Go Speed Tracer](https://talos-intelligence-site.s3.amazonaws.com/production/document_files/files/000/000/048/original/Go_Speed_Tracer.pdf?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAIXACIED2SPMSC7GA%2F20180711%2Fus-east-1%2Fs3%2Faws4_request&X-Amz-Date=20180711T075012Z&X-Amz-Expires=3600&X-Amz-SignedHeaders=host&X-Amz-Signature=7b8003bc3582e408522594913240c92a0608201f716f607111973d8c17eeafa2), [Harnessing Intel Processor Trace on Windows for Vulnerability Disclosure](https://conference.hitb.org/hitbsecconf2017ams/materials/D1T1%20-%20Richard%20Johnson%20-%20Harnessing%20Intel%20Processor%20Trace%20on%20Windows%20for%20Vulnerability%20Discovery.pdf) as well as this presentation: [COFI Break](https://gsec.hitb.org/materials/sg2016/D2%20-%20Shlomi%20Oberman%20and%20Ron%20Shina%20-%20Breaking%20Exploits%20with%20Practical%20Control%20Flow%20Integrity.pdf) by Shlomi Oberman and Ron Shina.